jeffreypaul15/Sunpy3D/proposal.md

 - There are no bounds defined for 3D plotting capability and adding extra functionality for plotting Astropy's coordinates shall also be implemented.

 #### 2) Extensive documentation
-- As of SunPy standards, documentation is extremely important.
+- As per SunPy standards, documentation is extremely important.
 The entire documentation process shall be written using **Sphinx** as SunPy uses it and I've worked with it extensively before.
 - Required documentation is a general order from writing the Index file followed by
 	- Introduction
 	- Installation